-Nature of Activities - Easter Seals Washington (the Organization) is a not-for-profit corporation organized in 1947.
+Nature of Activities - Easter Seals Washington, doing business as Easterseals Washington (the Organization), is a not-for-profit corporation organized in 1947.
 It is affiliated with Easter Seals National Headquarters, the national governing organization.
 The Organization provides direct services to children and adults with disabilities.
-Program services include community access assistance, supported employment, resident camping, assistive technology, and inclusive child care services, among other services.
-Operations are headquartered in Seattle, Washington with outlying offices and camps located throughout the State of Washington.
+Program services include community access assistance, supported employment, resident camping, adult day health care and behavior therapy and inclusive child care services, among other services.
+Operations are headquartered in Seattle, Washington with outlying facilities and camps located throughout the State of Washington.